 Anyway regarding the continuous blurring between male and female fashions, which Calvin Klein captured so well in some of its campaigns and the CK-One fragrance, this perhaps comes as no surprise.
 After all, male grooming is a still young and booming industry and one that was traditionally female only.
 Men’s skin care was rare enough 10 years ago, but now there are specific and ever expanding men’s cosmetics and skin care ranges too.

-A change in fashion and an industry that has muscled in (pardon the pun, or not) on what was once a female only domain – at least in ordinary day to day life as opposed to the entertainment industries.
-And in that context, it is of little surprise to see female expansions into male fashions like underwear.
+A change in fashion and an industry where beauty ad cosmetics companies have muscled in (pardon the pun, or not) on what was once a female only domain.
+Or at least they did in ordinary day to day life, as opposed to the entertainment industries that already used female products when required.
+And in that context, it is of little surprise to see female expansions into male fashions like male briefs underwear styles.

-So now women have y-fronts too.
-Whether it will catch on and become a lasting thing, rather than just a fad remains to be seen.
-In 2017 it seems that like mens nylon y-fronts it ended up being more of a gimmick than a serious valid new underwear style, as no prominent brand seems to be making them any longer.
-After all, the main point of a y-front – the hidden seam is unnecessary for a woman, so right now it will have to sell on fashion first as well as prove comfortable.
+So now women have had a chance at y-fronts too.
+It doesn’t seem to have caught on and seems that like mens nylon y-fronts it ended up being more of a gimmick than a serious valid new underwear style.
+Perhaps in part because after all, the main point of a y-front – the hidden seam for convenient access, is unnecessary for a woman.
+It is therefore simply there for reasons of fashion.

 On a final note, Y-fronts have also become more popular than ever now due to the recession.
-Y-fronts outsold boxer shorts in 2009 for the first time since the early 1990s – funnily enough, when Britain was last in recession.
+Y-fronts in the UK outsold boxer shorts in 2009 for the first time since the early 1990s – funnily enough, when Britain was last in recession.